inet-framework/inet-showcases/docs/visualizer/networknode/index.md

 <video autoplay loop controls onclick="this.paused ? this.play() : this.pause();" width="774" height="490" src="CustomizedRotateCam_v2.mp4"></video>

-The <var>pedestrian</var> node is represented by an animated walking boxman and <var>car</var> is represented by a car model instead of 2D cellphone icons.
+The `pedestrian` node is represented by an animated walking boxman and `car` is represented by a car model instead of 2D cellphone icons.
 The 3D models make the nodes recognizable even without displaying the module's name.

 ## More Information

 This example only demonstrated the key features of network node visualization.
-For more information, refer to the <var>NetworkNodeVisualizer</var> NED documentation.
+For more information, refer to the `NetworkNodeVisualizer` NED documentation.